'We NOT racist' How Ireland is proving a HUGE lesson for Britain when it comes to uncontrolled migration

 GB News has put this claim to the Department of Integration but is yet to get a response.

-The Irish Government has signalled that its new reforms will see a move away from reliance on private providers, setting itself the target of 14,000 beds becoming state-owned beds by 2028.
+The Irish Government's new reforms signal a move away from reliance on private providers, setting itself the target of expanding its state-owned beds to 14,000 by 2028.

 the owners of the D Hotel in Drogheda on the east coast have received three payments totalling €5.4 million